vimalkvn/riboplot/docs/installation.rst

     If you are using easy_install, please use a recent version of setuptools.

-    On Ubuntu 12.04, you might need to tell the virtualenv to use setuptools instead of distribute (default) like this::
+    On Ubuntu 12.04, you might need to tell virtualenv to use setuptools instead of distribute (default) like this::

         mkvirtualenv --setuptools riboplot